How Safe is Fluoride in Your Water?

 by Guest on Jul 6, 2016

 Fluoride started being added to American water supplies in the 1950s, in an attempt to improve dental health and reduce cavities in the general population.
 It has since become standard policy across the country, and now around 70% of municipal water supplies have fluoride.
-We are so accustomed to it, we considering it be normal.
-In fact only around a dozen other countries bother with it, many of them actively rejecting the idea because of health risks.
+We are so accustomed to it, we consider it be normal.
+Only around a dozen other countries bother with it, many of them actively rejecting the idea because of health risks.

 Water filtration businesses like know all about water safety, and have seen more and more people look for filters to protect their drinking water.
 One of the reasons is the fluoride.

 So how safe is the fluoride.
 Officials have long insisted that it's a safe and beneficial addition to your water, but people are starting to question that.
 Research has been spotty at times, and the results are sometimes unclear (mainly because it's so widely accepted as safe, few people are seriously looking into it).
 Some trends are being noticed though.

 The most concrete and proven risk of too much fluoride is fluorosis, which leads to permanent staining or pitting of the tooth enamel.
 Nearly 40% of Americans have this problem, which implies that there is simply too much fluoride.
 It's not exactly life-threatening but a red flag nonetheless.

 As more serious studies are developing, many potential risks are being investigated.
 There may be neurological damage, as shown in many animal studies and a Harvard investigation into IQ and fluoride exposure.
 There can also be disruptions in hormonal balances, increases in bone fractures and other skeletal abnormalities, worsening of arthritis symptoms and various forms of cardiac disease.